310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

             	{% bubble Midori %}
 							Huh?
 Nothing much… I was just searching up topics related to Morisawa-senpai on social media…

-							I'd *hate* to find out he's been talking behind our backs, so I regularly search his name as a check-up.
+							I'd *hate* to find out that he's been talking behind our backs, so I regularly search his name as a check-up.

 							…Why're you asking me if I'm okay…?
 What's so strange about looking up stuff about your senior online…?
 				{% endbubble %}